vidjil/vidjil/doc/server.md

   SHOW GRANTS FOR backup;
   ```

-1. Restart restic service
+1. Restart restic service to force backup now

-  Backup is done by restic service.
-  It needs to be restarted to take into account change made on configuration file `docker/backup/conf/backup.cnf`.
+  If you want to save now, restart restic: `docker compose restart restic`.
+Check logs to verify that backup is OK.
+One can also check size and date of `dump.sql` file in the folder mounted on `/mnt/volumes/sql` in restic container.

 !!! note
-    Read docker logs for restic service to see if everything working well.
+    Read docker logs for restic service to see if everything is working as expected.

 #### Note on backup content